ifuller140/ian-fuller.com/content/smart-chess-board.md

 ## Design Goals

 This isn't just about moving chess pieces, it's about creating an **authentic chess-playing experience** against a computer opponent that feels like playing against another person.
-The board maintains the tactile, focused nature of traditional chess while incorporating autonomous capabilities.
+The board maintains the simple nature of traditional chess while incorporating autonomous capabilities.

 **Core Requirements**: